dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 ## Building from source

-Of course you can always [build dosbox-staging straight from the source][1].
+Of course you can always [build DOSBox Staging straight from the source][1].
 Send us patches if you improve something! :)

 [1]:https://github.com/dosbox-staging/dosbox-staging